nodetec/relayrunner/docs/server/reverse-proxy.md

 We'll be naming the file using the `relay` subdomain we previously set up in [Namecheap](https://www.namecheap.com "Namecheap"), i.e., `relay.relayrunner.xyz`.

-To create the file run the following command:
+To create the file run:

 ```bash
 touch relay_relayrunner_xyz.conf